War crimes in the Syrian civil war: Attacks on local Christians

 Local Christian minorities are also facing many human rights violations.
 Two bishops had been kidnapped on 22 April 2013 and have not been heard from since.
-Aleppo's Greek Orthodox Bishop Boulos Yazij and Syriac Orthodox Bishop Yohanna Ibrahim were kidnapped at gun point by unknown combatants when returning from a humanitarian mission to Turkey.
+Aleppo's Greek Orthodox bishop Boulos Yazij and Syriac Orthodox bishop Yohanna Ibrahim were kidnapped at gun point by unknown combatants when returning from a humanitarian mission to Turkey.
 During the kidnapping, the deacon driving them was shot and killed.
 "One month after two Orthodox Christian bishops were kidnapped by gunmen in Syria, officials say they still have no idea what has happened to the missing prelates".
-All of which indicating that it was an action by local terror gangs.

 Violations by foreign state actors

 US-led coalition

-The Syrian Network for Human Rights reported that 2,286 civilian deaths were caused by US-led coalition airstrikes fighting ISIL since the beginning of the campaign until September 2017, raising concerns, including from Human Rights Watch, that the coalition failed to take necessary precautions to minimize civilian casualties.
+The Syrian Network for Human Rights reported that 2,286 civilian deaths were caused by US-led coalition airstrikes fighting IS since the beginning of the campaign until September 2017, raising concerns, including from Human Rights Watch, that the coalition failed to take necessary precautions to minimize civilian casualties.